cccbr/runningatower/content/docs/ringingroom/_index.md

 Power points and powered devices should be checked by a professional, approved by the ***[tower authority](../glossary/#tower-authority)***.
 Any portable electrical equipment should be subject to regular checks.
 Devices must be included in the ***[tower authority's](../glossary/#tower-authority)*** register of electrical equipment.
 If there are too few power points, then additional points should be installed rather than using extension leads and adaptors.
 Do not daisy chain from one socket.

 ## Heating

 Consider arrangements to make the environment comfortable.
 In summer this may include adequate ventilation.
 In winter this may include heating.
+If heating is present this must be with the approval of the ***[tower authority](../glossary/#tower-authority)***.
+Free standing heaters should not be used.
 If the ringing room is open to the rest of the building it is worth investigating the use of screens or curtains to enclose the area.
-If there are any windows through which the sun might shine, investigate a blind or curtains to reduce this.

 ## Lighting